Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 Previously, the method in `SolarCalculator` took an IP address as a parameter and relied on `LocationProvider` to get the coordinates it maps to.
 After refactoring, the method now instead takes the location directly, skipping the previously required impure step.

 Of course, that impurity didn't just disappear into thin air, our software still needs to get the location somehow.
-The difference is that now this concern is pushed out of our pure code and towards the boundary of the system, which is the controller in this case.
+The difference is that now this concern is pushed out towards the boundary of the system, which in this case is the controller.

 By doing that, the data flow has changed as well, from a direct hierarchy to something more resembling of a pipeline: